-Scheduled cesarean section has been shown to be beneficial among women on no antiretroviral therapy or on ZDV monotherapy with rates of transmission of HIV-1 of approximately 1-2% (128, 129).
+Scheduled cesarean section has been shown to be beneficial among women on no antiretroviral therapy or on ZDV monotherapy with rates of transmission of HIV-1 of approximately 1-2% (124, 125).
 Maternal HIV RNA levels were not evaluated in these studies.
-Similar rates of transmission have been reported among women on antiretroviral therapy with undetectable HIV RNA levels near delivery (70, 71, 134).
+Similar rates of transmission have been reported among women on antiretroviral therapy with undetectable HIV RNA levels near delivery (70, 71, 130).
 Data evaluating transmission rates among women with undetectable HIV RNA levels by mode of delivery are not currently available.
 While a benefit of cesarean section in reducing transmission may be present, it would be of small magnitude given the low risk of transmission among women with HIV RNA levels below 1,000 copies/mL on maternal antiretroviral therapy with vaginal delivery and must be weighed against the known increased risks to the woman with cesarean section.
-Cesarean section carries with it a several fold increased risk, and surgical complications compared to vaginal delivery.
+Cesarean section carries with it a several fold increased risk of postpartum infections including uterine infections and pneumonia, anesthesia risks, and surgical complications compared to vaginal delivery.
 These risks must be balanced against an uncertain benefit in reduction of transmission.
 However, given no data to indicate lack of benefit, if a woman chooses a scheduled cesarean section, her decision should be respected and cesarean scheduled.

-If vaginal delivery is chosen, the duration of ruptured membranes should be minimized as the transmission rate has been shown to increase with longer duration of membrane rupture among predominantly untreated women (131, 155, 156) and among ZDV treated women in some (9, 71) but not all studies (70, 133).
-Fetal scalp electrodes and operative delivery with forceps or the vacuum extractor may increase the risk of transmission and should be avoided (157, 158).
+If vaginal delivery is chosen, the duration of ruptured membranes should be minimized as the transmission rate has been shown to increase with longer duration of membrane rupture among predominantly untreated women (127, 151, 152) and among ZDV treated women in some (9, 71) but not all studies (70, 129).
+Fetal scalp electrodes and operative delivery with forceps or the vacuum extractor may increase the risk of transmission and should be avoided (153, 154).
 Intravenous ZDV should be given during labor, and maternal drugs should be continued on schedule as much as possible to provide maximal effect and minimize the chance of development of viral resistance, and the infant should be treated with ZDV for six weeks after birth.